Kyoku57/pygame_xps/src/video_adventure_game/README.md

 ```

 We want a first scene that launch the following clips:
-- CLIP_1,
-- CLIP_2,
-- CLIP_3,
-- CLIP_2
+- SCENE_1_CLIP_1 > SCENE_1_CLIP_2 > SCENE_1_CLIP_3

-The menu appears at the first second of the scene and last 5 secondes.
+The menu appears at the third second of the scene and last 6 secondes.
 If no choice is selected, it will be the default one or the first one.

 And we want the following available Choices:
 - Go scene 2
-    - Choice identifier for history: CHOIX_2
+    - ChoiceIdentifier for history: CHOIX_2
-    - Go to scene identifier: SCENE_2
+    - Go to SceneIdentifier: SCENE_2
     - Condition: Always True
 - Go scene 3
-    - Choice identifier for history: CHOIX_3
+    - ChoiceIdentifier for history: CHOIX_3
-    - Go to scene identifier: SCENE_3
+    - Go to SceneIdentifier: SCENE_3
     - Condition: Always True
 - Go scene 2 (bis)
-    - Choice identifier for history: CHOIX_2_AGAIN
+    - ChoiceIdentifier for history: CHOIX_2_AGAIN
-    - Go to scene identifier: SCENE_3
+    - Go to SceneIdentifier: SCENE_3
-    - Condition: the history of event contains Choice idendifier "CHOIX_0"
+    - Condition: the history of Events contains ChoiceIdendifier "CHOIX_0"
 - Go scene 4
     - Choice identifier for history: CHOIX_4
-    - Go to scene identifier: SCENE_4
+    - Go to SceneIdentifier: SCENE_4
     - Condition: Always True

 Go scene 2 (bis) will be the default choice (hidden or not).